huixie90/cpp_papers/zip.md

 This motivating example is not only "not working", but also a justification that the cardinality of `zip()` cannot be known.

+The author has contacted the creator of Python, Guido van Rossum, and here is the reply from him about the design decision:

+> To be honest, I don't recall how the decision around this detail went.
+I assume it was literally that people showed me the specific example given in the PEP and argued that it should work that way, and I found I didn't feel like arguing against the treatment of such a minor edge case.
+>
+> The edge case actually reminds me of the debate about the meaning of 0**0 (see Wikipedia).
+I think the same reasoning may apply here?
+Python chose the more useful outcome, for some applications.

+> In any case, if you want to change C++'s zip to make this an error, you have my blessing.

 ### Conclusion of other languages

 Majority of the languages do not support null-ary `zip`.
 Julia makes it an infinite range, which is more mathematically correct.
 Python makes it an empty range.